xeronms/3D-transformations-library/biblioteka przeksztalcen graficznych projekt/biblioteka/biblioteka/README.md

 which gives us a resultant transformation that changes the points of 3d object

-After all the new shape of an object is again saved in .obj file.
+At the end the new shape of an object can again be saved in .obj file.

 For all calculations the stack of matrix is used.